belle2/basf2/tracking/doc/trackFinding/sectorMapTraining.rst

   tracking-vxdtf2-submitAllCollectionJobs --outputDir OUTPUTDIR

-This will send the default number of jobs (2500 + 500) and events per job (4000) to a queue called `l`.
+This will send the default number of jobs (2500 + 500) and events per job (4000) to a queue called *l*.
 This will result in a total of 12Mio events generated.
 The default parameter will work out of the box at KEKcc, except for the output directory which you should create and set.
 The output of running this command with default settings will use of the order of O(100GB) of disk space.
 So make sure to direct the output to a disk with sufficient quota.
-Internally the `tracking-vxdtf2-collect-train-data` command is called with settings used for the default SectorMap training.
+Internally the :command:`tracking-vxdtf2-collect-train-data` command is called with settings used for the default SectorMap training.
 There are several command line parameter to customize the functionality of the script (e.g. number of jobs, name of the queue, number of events per job, ...).
 A full list of available options can be obtained by running the following command:

 .. code-block:: bash
   :caption: get full list of available command line parameter